-I routinely get questions from undergraduate and master’s students, at Baylor and elsewhere, about applying to PhD programs.
+I routinely get questions from undergraduate and master’s students about applying to PhD programs.
 Here is some of my standard advice to those thinking of pursuing a PhD and a career as a college or university professor.

 How do I choose a PhD program?
 I had a wonderful experience in my graduate program at Notre Dame, especially because of the particular historian (George Marsden) with whom I worked.
 Many people make the mistake of thinking “school” instead of “adviser” when considering PhD programs.
 Not that the quality of school is irrelevant—there are some lower-quality PhD programs out there that do not offer adequate financial or academic support to current students.